vmoranv/aolarhapsody/docs/en/aola/getstarted.md

 ![](/aola/getstarted_018.png)

 - **Otherworld Fantasy** mainly obtains refinement materials (flowers and grasses) for Soul Weapons, also has Soul Card resources.
 Low stats, most levels can be cleared with Xinuo.
-For levels that reflect 50k damage, bring Giant Form summoner; for 20% damage reflection, use缔界Xinuoma.
+For levels that reflect 50k damage, bring Giant Form summoner; for 20% damage reflection, use Otherworld Xinuoma.
 - **Domain Descent** can obtain Constellation pet bodies and their King exclusives, limited Soul Weapons and cute skins, and Light Initiation pet collections. **Current week's Domain has extra rewards**.
 Small levels are very simple, can be cleared casually; if really can't, can use Master Coins to pass.
 Big levels usually feature the current month's promoted formation + an old formation, new players can try their luck.
 Note that big levels have two sections that lock pets - if you use a pet in one section and clear it, you can't use it in the other.
 - **Myth Trial** updates monthly.
 Can obtain Meteor Fragments, some miscellaneous rewards, and Twelve Palaces limited Soul Cards.
 The biggest value is +3 Normal Attack/Special Attack/Dual Attack for building entry combinations.
-Palace Master Battle can be skipped, solo levels are very simple, just choose克制ones.
+Palace Master Battle can be skipped, solo levels are very simple, just choose Restrained ones.
 Remember to get more free cultivation pets.
 - **Time Dungeons** can obtain current month's Version Child pets and their King exclusives, generally not difficult, but the given pets are for collection or entertainment only.
 Also gives some miscellaneous resources.
 Cumulative progress rewards can farm full battle reincarnation team for free.
 - **Fantasy Epic**: High-difficulty challenge, not recommended for early stages.
 If you can clear it, your PvE level is pretty good.
-Don't worry if you don't have many female皇子牙, there are usually casual strategies, but still need to cultivate many pets and require some luck.
+Don't worry if you don't have many female Teeth, there are usually casual strategies, but still need to cultivate many pets and require some luck.
 About once every three months, can obtain a full set of random King exclusives.
 After 40 random attempts, can choose.
 - **Challenge Archives** almost includes all challenge pets, just fight backwards from the end.
   ![](/aola/getstarted_019.png)

 - **Kevin Island** gives summoning coupons.
 Can get rewards just by clearing, passing is enough.
 Most Physical Islands can use Evoked Holy Tianyi to push through, Magic Islands can use Evoked Xinuoma to push through.
-Later may need many克制attackers or even Secret Treasures.
+Later may need many Restrained attackers or even Secret Treasures.
 - **Valley of Despair** except Silent Soul Tower are all simple, but rewards are also few, only consider if bored.
-Silent Soul Tower is very difficult, requires high Constellation points, absolute克制attackers and luck.
+Silent Soul Tower is very difficult, requires high Constellation points, absolute Restrained attackers and luck.
 - **New Peak Tower** rewards are average, but very tricky.
 Starlight pets inside are considered PvP units and have type restrictions.
 Need many old skill group pets and exclusives, not recommended for early stages.
 - **Old Peak Tower** gives considerable experience and Soul Sand, low difficulty, can fight when resources are scarce.
   ::: tip